adamrutter/hugo-boilerplate/README.md

 # Hugo Boilerplate

 The boilerplate I use for creating [Hugo](gohugo.io "Hugo") projects.
-It compiles Sass, transpiles JavaScript, creates SVG sprites and adds some other extras.
+It compiles Sass, transpiles JavaScript, optimises images, creates SVG sprites and adds some other extras.

 It uses: